8 Key Strategies for Field Sales Management

 2. 30-60-90 day plan

 You can't expect a new sales rep to go out on day one and just kill it.
-It's important to start at the beginning by teaching them about your company, processes, and procedures the first 30 days.
+It's important to start at the beginning by teaching them about your company, processes, and procedures for the first 30 days.
 In the next phase, they can begin implementing what they learned.
 The final phase is a good time to refine processes from examining the previous 30 days.
-What worked, what didn't and what could be improved.
-When sales reps have reasonable, measurable goals, they tend to take pride in their work and sales increase.
+What worked, what didn't, and what could be improved.
+When sales reps have reasonable, measurable goals, they tend to take pride in their work, and sales increase.

 3. Frequently provide feedback